-So, will we see a Flatpak for SteamtinkerLaunch?
+So, will we see a Flatpak for SteamtinkerLauncher?
 Unlikely, but…

 Edit2: looks like adding automatic SteamDeck support without depending on flatpak is not too complicated, as most functions do already work as expected.
 So I’d say I’ll add SteamDeck support, but no idea how long it takes.

-Let me also remind you to check our previous feature article about how to use some functionalities of SteamTinkerLaunch to your advantage.
+Let me also remind you to check our previous feature article about how to use some functionalities of SteamTinkerLauncher to your advantage.